 “Do you have a lock on your door?”
 Todd asked.

 “Which side of the bed do you normally sleep on?”

 “The left side, as you’re lying in bed.
 But I don’t care.
 You’re the guest, so you can choose either side.”

-“The right side is good.
+“The right side is fine, especially because it’s the default.
+That way you won’t be rolling on top of me.
 What do you normally wear to bed?”